AdobeDocs/experience-platform.en/help/landing/glossary.md

 **GDPR (General Data Protection Regulation):** The General Data Protection Regulation (GDPR) is a legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union (EU).
 The GDPR sets out the principles for data management and the rights of the individual and covers all companies that deal with the data of EU citizens.

-**GDPR data label:** GDPR governance label is used to define the fields that may contain personal identifiers for use in GDPR access and/or delete requests.
+**GDPR data usage label:** GDPR data usage label is used to define the fields that may contain personal identifiers for use in GDPR access and/or delete requests.

 [Back to top](#adobe-experience-platform-glossary)

 ## H

-**Host:** In [!DNL Experience Platform Launch], a host specifies the location, domain, and user credentials necessary for [!DNL Platform Launch] to deliver a build.
+**Host:** In [!DNL Adobe Experience Platform Launch], a host specifies the location, domain, and user credentials necessary for [!DNL Platform Launch] to deliver a build.

 [Back to top](#adobe-experience-platform-glossary)